-If you want to use the goal module, however are unsure of the specific settings, we defined blueprints based on your specific use case of what you want to achieve using goals.
+If you want to use the goal module and are unsure of the specific settings, we defined blueprints based on your specific use case of what you want to achieve using goals.
 The two most common objectives we identified are:

 - OKRs for higher transparency and alignment

 - Performance and development goals for employee engagement and performance assessment